The Eastern-Siberian Inland Navigation Company: Lake Baikal tourism

-One of the most perspective lines of development in water transport is tourism industry.
-Today there are more than hundreds ships, which carry tourists.
-It is a question not only of cruisers on Lake Baikal, but there are also a lot of trips on the Angara River and Irkutsk reservoir.
+One of the most promising lines of development in water transport is the tourism industry.
+Today more than hundred ships carry tourists.
+This includes not only cruisers on Lake Baikal, but there are also a lot of trips on the Angara River and Irkutsk reservoir.
 Cruises, sometimes involving picnic or fourchette, are in popular demand.
-People go for a trip on the River Angara by river buses with pleasure.
+People take trips on the River Angara by river buses.
 The most popular directions on Lake Baikal are: Peschanaya Bay, Listvyanka, Bolshie Koty, Port Baikal to Circum Baikal Railway.
-Cruises round Lake Baikal are popular among people with certain interests, for example, keeping on fishing or diving, or people, who want to celebrate an event.
-This line is developing very active – especially today, when tour operators begin to coordinate their actions with each other, to organize combined groups in different cities.
+Cruises around Lake Baikal are popular among people with certain interests, for example, fishing or diving, or people, who want to celebrate an event.
+This line is developing very actively – especially today, when tour operators begin to coordinate their actions with each other, to organize combined groups in different cities.
 There are also some problems, prevented from water tourism development on Lake Baikal.
 The main problem consists in fact, that vessel fleet is increasing but the number of berths in Listvyanka settlement – the starting point of majority of trips - remains unchanged.
 The region development and Lake Baikal tourism in particular, can change water routes, adapt them to touristic aims.
 Direction for the development, chosen by the Eastern-Siberian Inland Navigation Company as the most perspective, has a good effect on the company itself and on the region as a whole.
 The company elaborates new routes on Lake Baikal and River Angara.
 Baikal region was declared a UNESCO World Heritage Site in 1996.
 Tourist traffic increases every year, the quality of service improves too.
 The dippiest sea in the world and the Angara River – the biggest tributary of Yenisej- for a long time an integrated shipping system.
 Industry in Pribaikalye developed as a going concern only thanks to water ways.
 The through service of settlements on Baikal with centres of trade was necessary for economical upturn of thinly populated areas, rich in natural resources.